Description

 Facilities

 The main lodge at the Galapagos Safari Camp has a dining area serving delicious cuisine, an intimate elegant lounge and bar with a cosy fireplace.
-Outdoors there is a spacious veranda and an infinity pool, perfect for enjoying the nature and calm.
+Outside there is a spacious veranda and an infinity pool, perfect for enjoying the nature and calm.

 Activities